 A huge Thank You to all Kicks for a Cure sponsors, volunteers, players, coaches and fans

-who made this year's event an overwhelming success.
+who made the 2014 event an overwhelming success.
 Your donations are making a

 difference in our community!

 |The ninth annual Kicks for a Cure soccer exhibition, a benefit for the Liz's Legacy Cancer Fund, was held April

 Also for eighth time, a new record was established, raising over $350,000 for local cancer research efforts.
 Proceeds benefit Creighton

 University’s Hereditary Cancer Center and the Fred & Pamela Buffett Cancer Center.

 Creighton hosted this year’s banquet on Friday evening held at the Double Tree Hotel.

 The event was attended by approximately 500 people who enjoyed a unique experience where attendees interacted with

 participating players in a family-oriented environment.
 The evening included the presentation of the Liz Karnes Memorial